Our Review Process

 - Mango and black bean salad: Black beans are known for their ability to control blood sugar levels and also help with digestion.
 The addition of mango can be suited according to your blood sugar levels, making this a delicious and nutritious salad.

 - Mango quinoa salad: Vegetable broth, quinoa, lemon juice and spices can provide you with a healthy salad with the addition of half a mango.
+Here we have listed Best Fruits for diabetes.

 What is the safe quantity of mango to consume for diabetics?